 If non‐operative treatments fail to bring results, and there is still incapacitating pain and loss of function involved, then surgery is typically recommended.

 5. Avascular Necrosis (Osteonecrosis)

-Humeral head osteonecrosis is uncommon, but a noteworthy source of shoulder pain.
-Even though non-operative treatment is primarily prescribed, with time and head collapse, patients are recommended operative intervention.
+Though humeral head osteonecrosis is uncommon, it is a noteworthy source of shoulder pain.
+Even though non-operative treatment is primarily prescribed, with time and if there is a risk of head collapse, surgery is recommended.

-If you want to find out more about the Shoulder Replacement Surgery performed at the Raleigh Orthopaedic Surgery Center, NC, or schedule an appointment, please call our outpatient surgery center (NC) today 919-719-3070.
+If you want to find out more about the Shoulder Replacement Surgery performed at the best orthopedic surgery center in Raleigh, please call us today 919-719-3070.

 The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions or concerns you may have regarding your health.